LynarStudios/ls-standard-library/README.md

 #### Features ####

 - added NotImplementedException class, which can be thrown in case a method is provided, but not implemented
+- a JNI class is now available, wrapping C-like JNI functionalities, which can be found in __ls-std-core__ module - in order to use this feature the CMake option __LS_STD_BUILD_WITH_JNI__ has to be enabled

 #### Improvements ####